The Financial Technology Law Review: India

 iv Trading in debt securities and assignment of debt

 Public issue and listing of debt securities are regulated in India under the SEBI (Issue and Listing of Debt Securities) Regulations.
-Trading in debt securities in a secondary market is permitted after such securities are listed on one or more recognised stock exchanges, and subject to compliance with the conditions prescribed in the relevant listing agreement and as specified by the SEBI from time to time.
-Moreover, fintech companies enabling assignment of receivables, or facilitating lending against the security of receivables, may trigger the Factoring Regulation Act, and may need to register as NBFCs.
+Trading in debt securities in a secondary market is permitted after these securities are listed on one or more recognised stock exchanges and subject to compliance with the conditions prescribed in the relevant listing agreement and as specified periodically by the SEBI.
+Moreover, fintech companies accepting assignment of receivables, or facilitating lending against the security of receivables (barring banks and NBFCs providing debt against the security of receivables in the ordinary course of business), may trigger the Factoring Regulation Act, and may need to register as NBFC-factors.

 v Data sharing